antoBit/antodev/src/blog/2021-03-22-do-not-use-the-css-background-shorthand-as-a-prop-in-react.md

    {% raw %}{{{% endraw %}
 />
 ```

+After inspecting the output HTML and a bit of googling, I came across this [closed issue on React's Github](https://github.com/facebook/react/issues/5030).\

 Apparently, using the CSS \`background\` shorthand property with a `backgroundSize` prop causes this last property to be cleared if and when the \`background\` property is updated.